AdobeDocs/experience-manager-forms-cloud-service.en/help/generate-document-of-record-for-non-xfa-based-adaptive-forms.md

 ---

-# Generate Document of Record for Adaptive Forms {#generate-document-of-record-for-adaptive-forms}
+# Generate Document of Record for Adaptive Forms

 >[!NOTE]
 >